Sharing Jesus, Bringing Hope

 Napier Baptist Church is a member church of the Baptist Union Of New Zealand.

 The first church building was opened in 1888 in Hooper's Lane, Napier completely free of debt.
-The first service in Hastings was held in 1894 and grew into Hastings Baptist Church.
-The Napier Baptist Church buildings in the CBD were destroyed in the 1931 earthquake, but the church grew and thrived despite adversity.
+The Napier Baptist Church buildings located on the corner of Clive Square and Tennyson Street were destroyed in the 1931 earthquake.
+The Church Building was rebuilt on this site.
+The congregation grew and thrived despite adversity.
+In 1968 the Church relocated to the current site on Riverbend Road.